Guatemalan purchasing decisions are primarily based on price, service, and quality.

-This is particularly common with household appliances, electronic consumer goods, telecommunications and computer equipment, other electronic equipment, and industrial machinery.
+This is particularly common with household appliances, electronic consumer goods, telecommunications and computer equipment, other electronic equipment and industrial machinery.
 There are no provisions in the law regarding product guarantees.
-However, most retailers provide some sort of guarantee that covers problems that occur under normal conditions of use.
+However, most retailers provide some sort of guarantee that covers problems which occur under normal conditions of use.

 Principal Business Associations